 Counting Not Months but Moments, yet Having Time Enough

 Priyageetha has sparked the debate for a while, and by putting up her art work the way she did, she balanced right where it’s relevant.
 Public art, art in public or common space, art on public or common property – is it okay, when is it not okay.
 How is it okay.

 Because of that, apart from the sheer joy I’ve had seeing it live and in colour, her golden staircase was magnificent.
 I am grateful to her and glad that I caught a glimpse of it just in time.

-Earlier today Priyageetha informed the world she had removed the foil, save for a little memento.
+Earlier today Priya informed the world [update: by now, visible to her Facebook friends only] she had removed the foil, save for a little memento.